-A good and relatively succinct survey of the history of technology is in Derry and Williams [1960].
-A classical account of the view that the Industrial Revolution would, at least, have been greatly retarded had not patents been available and enforced in England at the end of the eighteenth century can be found in North [1981].
 That Trevithick did not patent his invention is documented in Rowe [1953].

-The Cornwall mining industry experience is studied in Nuvolari [2004].
+The Cornwall mining industry experience is studied in Nuvolari [2004a,b] where data on the fuel efficiency, the "duty," of steam engines can be found.
 An analogous episode is that of Cleveland's iron producers - Cleveland, U.K., not Ohio - deftly documented and discussed in Allen [1983].
 Around the middle of the nineteenth century they managed to fiercely compete while allowing technical information on the development and improvments of the blast furnace to flow freely from one company to the other.
 Firms in industries involving iron and coal, apparently, are prone to practicing invention and innovations without patents and intellectual monopoly protection; Adams [1966] tells the story for the big-steel industry post WWII.

-An historical analyses of the agricultural sector before the advent of patenting can be found in McClellan [1997], for the US, and Campbell and Overton [1991], for Europe.
+Historical analyses of the agricultural sector before the advent of patenting can be found in McClellan [1997], for the US, and Campbell and Overton [1991], for Europe.
 Detailed studies of the "nineteenth and early twentieth century [...] stream of biological innovations" in US agriculture are, for example, Olmstead and Rhode [2002], for grain and cereals, Olmstead and Rhode [2003], for cotton, and Barragan Arce [2005], for fruit trees.
 Olmstead and Rhode [2003] also document how, in the cotton farming sector, "inventors, during an early phase of the product cycle, actually encouraged consumers to copy and disseminate their intellectual property."

-Crop yield data is from the National Agriculture Statistics Service, information on patents of corn hybrids from Urban [2000].
-The estimates of agricultural TFP 1948-2002 are from the USDA.
+$^{10}$ The estimates of agricultural TFP 1948-2002 are from the USDA.